Language reference

 #Imports

-Glue supports explicit imports, which must appear at the top of the file (before any model, endpoint, or enum declarations).
+Glue supports explicit imports, which must appear at the top of the file (before any const, type, model, endpoint, service, or enum declarations).

 glue